Summer 2019 Program

 French Language Courses

 Each student will be enrolled in an intensive language class, which is made up of two sequential courses worth 5 UC quarter units each.
-Students will leave the program with the equivalent of two quarters/one semester of lower-division French.* Students will be placed in one of six levels (French 1 & 2; French 2 & 3; French 3 & 4; French 4 & 5; French 5 & 6; French 6 & 101) based on the French they have had on their home campus and the results of an online language assessment they will have taken prior to their arrival in Paris.
+Students will leave the program with the equivalent of two quarters/one semester of lower-division French.* Students will be placed in one of six levels (French 1 & 2; French 2 & 3; French 3 & 4; French 4 & 5; French 5 & 6; French 6 & 101) based on the French they have had on their home campus as well as information culled from a language questionnaire they will have completed prior to their arrival in Paris.
 At the end of the summer program students will have completed 10 UC quarter (6.6 semester) units for their French language course.

 Each student will be enrolled in a semi-intensive language class.
 This track is currently limited to students with no previous experience of the language.
 At the end of the summer program students will have completed 5 UC quarter (3.3 semester) units or the equivalent of 1 quarter of lower-division French.

 Each student will be enrolled in an intensive language class, which is made up of two sequential courses worth 5 UC quarter units each.
+Placement is done according to information culled from a language questionnaire completed prior to arrival in Paris.
 Students will leave the program with the equivalent of two quarters/one semester of lower-division French.* In lieu of taking a Culture Course, students will also be enrolled in a Methodology Course worth 3 UC quarter (2.0 semester)units which meets two times per week.

 *Students placed in FR 60/FR 101 will leave the program with the equivalent of one quarter of lower-division French, and one quarter of upper-division French.